 So how long did it all take?

 My goal was to make the changes into production against the 13 agencies after successfully testing the FIM configuration in a test environment.
 After watching Ike’s video and reading Ryan’s wiki, it took about 15 minutes to customise the sample XML files and update the configuration in the production FIM instance for all 13 agencies.
 A huge time saving.
-Other colleagues have started using this functionality both for speed of implementation and consistency in configuration, and my colleague Darren Robinson has also saved a great deal of effort which he will blog shortly.
+Other colleagues have started using this functionality both for speed of implementation and consistency in configuration, and my colleague Darren Robinson has also saved a great deal of effort as detailed in his blog here.

 What scenarios have you performed with this functionality?
 Let us know in the comments below.